JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

             failedTiles++;
 ```

-First, we check if the current tile has been tried too many times, or we’ve failed too many times during the puzzle in general.
-If so, we just give up, and put in an empty tile, otherwise we’ll end up backtracking forever!
+First, we check if the current tile has been tried too many times, or we've failed too many times during the puzzle in general.
+If so, we just give up, and put in an empty tile, otherwise we'll end up backtracking forever!
 This happens more often the more complex the flow / height setup of the puzzle is.

-If we want to try again, we remove the last tile in the generated tiles list, and get the previous tile’s x and y, so that the next generation iteration can try it again.
+If we want to try again, we remove the last tile in the generated tiles list, and get the previous tile's x and y, so that the next generation iteration can try it again.

-Whilst being able to do multiple backtracks is essential, it’s important to set some kind of global maximum, otherwise a puzzle can get stuck, and it’s very hard to detect this situation (since tiles are generating successfully, but creating an impossible situation for the next tile).
+Whilst being able to do multiple backtracks is essential, it's important to set some kind of global maximum, otherwise a puzzle can get stuck, and it's very hard to detect this situation (since tiles are generating successfully, but creating an impossible situation for the next tile).

 Note the `publishProgress` method being called after each iteration, as mentioned earlier.